The Clear Edge

 The discipline factor:

-She solved it by negotiating payment terms on the expense (delayed 30 days) and accelerating client payment (offered 2% discount for immediate payment).
-Stayed disciplined.
-Reserves kept growing.
+She handled it by negotiating new payment terms on the expense, pushing it out by 30 days, and by pulling a client payment forward with a 2% discount for immediate payment, so she stayed within the system and her reserves kept growing.

-Result by the end of Day 3: Four separate accounts opened, allocation percentages calculated and documented, automation configured, or a weekly transfer protocol established.
+By the end of Day 3, you have four separate accounts open, your allocation percentages calculated and written down, and either automation set up or a simple weekly transfer routine in place.

 Example (Sofia’s first allocation):